On the extinction-extinguishing dichotomy for a stochastic Lotka-Volterra type population dynamical system: Introduction and main results

 \subsection{Introduction on the background, the model and the approach}

+Lotka-Volterra model serves as a fundamental ecological system.
 The deterministic Lotka-Volterra model for population dynamics describes the evolution of two species suffering from both self-regulations and interspecific competitions for limiting resources.
 A stochastic Lotka-Volterra process generalizes the deterministic Lotka-Volterra population dynamics to incorporate the influence of demographic stochasticity or random environmental fluctuations.
-In Cattiaux-M\'el\'eard (2010), an interacting logistic Feller diffusion system is proposed as a stochastic Lotka-Volterra dynamics whose quasi-stationary distribution is studied.
-Two different spatial Lotka-Volterra type models are formulated in Blath et al. (2007) as lattice-indexed interacting Feller diffusions and lattice-indexed interacting Fisher-Wright diffusions, respectively, where the persistence and long term coexistence of the populations are investigated.
-Evans et al. (2015) consider a two-dimensional diffusion that solves a system of stochastic differential equations with Lotka-Volterra type drift and linear diffusion coefficients driven by a correlated two-dimensional Brownian motion, and study its stationary distribution.
-Hening and Nguyen (2018) further generalize the model of Evans et al. (2015) and prove results on the rate of convergence to the stationary distribution.
+In Cattiaux-M\'el\'eard \cite{CaMe10}, an interacting logistic Feller diffusion system is proposed as a stochastic Lotka-Volterra dynamics whose quasi-stationary distribution is studied.
+Two different spatial Lotka-Volterra type models are formulated in Blath et al. \cite{BEM07} as lattice-indexed interacting Feller diffusions and lattice-indexed interacting Fisher-Wright diffusions, respectively, where the persistence and long term coexistence of the populations are investigated.
+Evans et al. \cite{EHS} consider a two-dimensional diffusion that solves a system of stochastic differential equations with Lotka-Volterra type drift and linear diffusion coefficients driven by a correlated two-dimensional Brownian motion, and study its stationary distribution.
+Hening and Nguyen \cite{HN18} further generalize the model of Evans et al. \cite{EHS} and prove results on the rate of convergence to the stationary distribution.
 Similar models have also been studied systematically as solution to a system of stochastic differential equations driven by both Brownian motions and Poisson random measures.
-We refer to Zhu and Yin (2009) and Bao et al. (2011) and references therein for previous work.
+We refer to Zhu and Yin \cite{ZhuYin09} and Bao et al. \cite{BMYY11} and references therein for previous work.

 In the above mentioned models, the drift coefficients and (or) the diffusion coefficients are assumed to be of particular forms.
-Hening et al. (2018) recently propose populations dynamics described by $n$-dimensional Kolmogorov systems with nonlinear interactions and driven by white noise.
+Hening et al. \cite{HNY18} recently proposed populations dynamics described by $n$-dimensional Kolmogorov systems with nonlinear interactions and driven by white noise.
 Sharp conditions are found for the populations to converge exponentially fast to their stationary distributions and for the populations to converge to $0$ exponentially fast.
+We refer to Bena\"{i}m \cite{Benalm} for a comprehensive study on stochastic persistence and related topics for general interacting SDE systems.